chunpu/min-state/_readme.md

 - `state.is(stateName)` return true if current state name is val
 - `state.set(stateName)` set state current state
 - `state.get()` get state current state
+- `state.can(eventName)` return true if current state can trigger this event
 - `state.setEvent(stateName, from, to)` set event which can only transition from stateA to stateB
 - `state.setEvents({stateName: {from: stateA, to: stateB}})` multiply set event